IPU Logo INTER-PARLIAMENTARY UNION

 - ambassadors

-- governor, first delegate, delegate, head of sector (regional public functions)
+- governors, first delegates, delegates, sector heads (regional public functions)

-- employment for a foreign State or international organization and paid by them
+- civil servants of and remunerated by a foreign State or international organization

-- the foregoing provisions shall not apply to members of governmen
+- the foregoing provisions shall not apply to members of government

-Candidacy requirements - candidatures submitted to competent regional authorities during the fourth week preceding the elections
+Candidacy requirements - candidatures must be submitted to the competent regional authorities during the fourth week preceding the elections

 - each list must bear as many names as seats to be filled in the constituency.